A Former Fyre Festival Employee Is Making High-End Rugs Out Of Plastic Waste

 People, which first reported on the collaboration, notes that the rugs are limited edition — there are six designs to choose from, and each is made to order in the size of your choice — and that each pattern was designed digitally by Aks and produced using 100 percent recycled materials.
 Prices start at $1,178 for the smallest size and end at $8,380 for the largest size.
 The Knot Collective also donates a portion of their profits to Goodweave, a non-profit dedicated to ending child labor in textile factories.

-The designs are cool and colourful, with big blobs of colour that could easily enliven even the most bland of rooms.
-But the best part is that every time someone compliments your beautiful rug, you'll get to chuckle as you fondly remember the schadenfreude-fuelled social media disaster that was Fyre Fest.
+The designs are cool and colorful, with big blobs of color that could easily enliven even the most bland of rooms.
+But the best part is that every time someone compliments your beautiful rug, you'll get to chuckle as you fondly remember the schadenfreude-fueled social media disaster that was Fyre Fest.
 And really, what more can you ask for from your home accessories?

 Advertisement